saito-yuya/Bounding-the-Worst-class-Error-A-Boosting-Approach/README.md

 - Imbalanced [Tiny ImageNet](http://cs231n.stanford.edu/tiny-imagenet-200.zip).
 Download the data first, and convert them by `imbalance_tinyimagenet.py`.
 - The paper also reports results on iNaturalist 2018.
 We will update the code for iNaturalist 2018 later. -->

-## Training
+## Training & Test

-We provide several training examples:
+We provide several examples:

 ### EMNIST
 - CE baseline